I noticed that Outlook now converts typed smiley faces in actual colorful smiley face emoji when composing a message.

-Inserting them into your emails may not be to obvious but isn’t hard to do at all and you can add shortcuts for the ones you use the most.
+Inserting them into your emails may not be too obvious but isn’t hard to do at all and you can add shortcuts for the ones you use the most.

 Which emoji are currently being supported?

-Windows 10 currently supports Unicode 9.0.
-This is a standardized character set which contains over a 1000 emoji (Emoji Version 4.0) and Windows contains colorful versions for practically all of them.
+Windows 11 (Version 21H2 from October 2021 and later) currently supports Unicode 14.0.
+This is a standardized character set which contains over 4000 emoji and even more variations (Emoji Version 14.0) and Windows contains colorful versions for practically all of them.